 - Omaha Estate Planning Council – Associate Member

-- Several articles published to the Fraser Stryker COVID-19 Resource Center, including information on the Coronavirus Aid, Relief and Economic Security Act (“CARES Act”), the SBA Paycheck Protection Program, and other COVID-19-related legal developments for businesses of all sizes (March-April 2020)
+- Multiple articles published to the Fraser Stryker COVID-19 Resource Center, including information on the Coronavirus Aid, Relief and Economic Security Act (“CARES Act”), the SBA Paycheck Protection Program, and other COVID-19-related legal developments for businesses of all sizes (March 2020-present)

 - National Business Institute – Seminar Speaker, “Form 990: Key Compliance Points and Disclosure Considerations” (July 2016)